Mount Kilimanjaro Climbing via Machame Route

 Explore stunning images from each stage of the Kilimanjaro climb via the Machame Route — from forest trails to glacier views near the summit.

-Accommodation on the Machame Route
+Accommodations on the Machame Route

 Unlike the Marangu Route, the Machame Route offers a true mountain adventure with tent-based camping at every overnight stop.
 This immersive experience brings you closer to nature while your dedicated mountain crew handles camp setup, meal preparation, and daily logistics.